NishamKarki/amazon-clone/readme.md

-amazon clone - practice with html and css
+Amazon cloning for css practice; only html and css.